archondigital/archondigital.github.io/_posts/2013-12-14-house-cards-season-2-trailer-cant-wait-february-14.md

 ---
+published: true
-title: "House of Cards' Season 2 Trailer, can't wait for February 14"
+post_title: "House of Cards' Season 2 Trailer, can't wait for February 14"
 author: Jon Cuevas
 excerpt: Thank you Netflix.
 Looking forward to Season 2 of House of Cards.
 layout: post-video